-“Get your head out of the boat” is great advice for racing sailors, especially in small boats with limited (or zero) crew resources.
+“Get your head out of the boat” and “Sail by Feel” are both great pieces of advice for racing sailors, especially in small boats with limited (or zero) crew resources.
 This comes harder for sailors that didn’t grow up with a tiller in their hand.
 In this article, we’ll try to motivate you to work on this skill and suggest some practice techniques.

 Why Get Your Head Out of the Boat?

-Winning sailors can sail fast while looking around.
+Winning sailors can sail at 95% or better speed with their head mostly out of the boat.
 After a race, any consistently successful sailor will be able to recall important strategic and tactical details about the race, including who was leading at various times, the major wind changes, the positions of the top contenders.
-They remember these things because they had their heads out of the boat, watching.
-Less skilled sailors will have a harder time remembering these things because they spent more of their time focused on sail trim, telltales, steering, compass, and other things in the boat.
+That’s because they had their heads out of the boat, watching.
+Less skilled sailors have a harder time remembering details because they spent more of their time focused on sail trim, telltales, steering, compass, and other things in the boat.

 What do successful sailors look for?